 Great Sandy regional marine aquaculture plan

-The Great Sandy Regional Marine Aquaculture Plan (GSRMAP) is the first regional marine aquaculture management plan to be developed for Queensland.
-The GSRMAP establishes guidelines and identifies suitable sites for sustainable, non-intensive marine aquaculture development.
+The Great Sandy regional marine aquaculture plan (PDF, 1442KB) establishes guidelines and identifies suitable sites for sustainable, non-intensive marine aquaculture development.
 It also streamlines and standardises the assessment process for future aquaculture applications within the boundaries of the Great Sandy Marine Park.

-The GSRMAP identifies the most appropriate sites for rack, line and ranching aquaculture (but not sea cages) in line with provisions of the marine park.
-The sites were chosen to minimise conflict with other user groups, while considering the social and environmental value of the region, after extensive consultation between industry and government.
+The plan identifies the most appropriate sites for rack, line and ranching aquaculture (not sea cages) in line with provisions of the marine park.
+Following extensive consultation between industry and government, the sites were chosen to minimise conflict with other user groups and reduce impacts on the social and environmental values of the region.

-To further reduce the risk of impacts on these values, management controls were developed.
-They provide clear rules regarding approval of future aquaculture activities and the conditions under which aquaculture farms can operate.
+Management controls provide clear rules regarding the approval of future aquaculture activities and the conditions under which aquaculture farms can operate.
 They include infrastructure design specifications, an environmental bond requirement, environmental monitoring programs and general biosecurity measures.
-Details are provided in the GSRMAP Implementation Guide.
+Details are provided in the implementation guide (PDF, 1442KB).

 These maps show the spatial datasets with the aquaculture sites overlain on each map for reference: